jackiehjm/stx-docs/doc/source/dist_cloud/installing-and-provisioning-the-central-cloud.rst

 .. _installing-and-provisioning-the-central-cloud:

 ==========================================
-Install and Provisioning the Central Cloud
+Install and Provision the Central Cloud
 ==========================================

 Installing the Central Cloud is similar to installing a standalone |prod|